+1 212 318 2000

 +65 6212 1000

 Welcome ABA Labor and Employment Law Section Members.
-Your 25% section membership discount price will be reflected in the shopping cart when you check out.
+The prices listed on this page already reflect your section membership discount of 25% off main volumes and 60% off supplements.
 Please note that only one discount can be applied.
-Please refer to Priority Code ABALE to get your discount if placing an order by phone.
+Refer to Priority Code ABALE to get your discount if placing an order by phone.

 The 2014 Cumulative Supplement includes updates on significant case law and administrative agency developments through June 30, 2014.